 Christmas means London’s outdoor skating rinks are back up and running, so whether you’re an expert skater or spend most of the time gripping the sides for dear life, it’s a fun way to spend an hour.

-There’s one problem: it can be hella expensive.
+There’s one problem with this great idea though: it can be hella expensive.
 But if you’re willing to go outside of popular times you can skate for less than half the price that some less-savvy Londoners will cough up.
 Here, then, is our guide to London skating on the cheap.

-Natural History Museum
+The Natural History Museum

 The Canary Wharf skating rink stays open until 24 February 2018, so it’s worth bearing in mind long after festive shenanigans are over.
 The first session of each day—between 9am and 12.15pm, depending on the date—costs £9.95 instead of the usual £16.95.
 This applies on weekends too, making it one of the cheapest ways to get your skating fix outside the working week, even if it does mean getting to the Docklands for 9am.

-Off-peak adults tickets cost £9.50, standard tickets cost £14.50 and peak tickets cost £15.50 (plus a transaction fee of £3-£6, depending on how many you’re buying).
+Off-peak adults tickets cost £9.50, standard tickets cost £14.50 and peak tickets cost £15.50 (plus a transaction fee of £3.00–£6.00, depending on how many you’re buying).

 Tower of London